Bourkies/BIngo-Interactive-Score-Sheet/README.md

 ### **Step 5: Set Up the 'Submissions' Tab**

 This sheet will automatically log all player submissions.
+Admins verify tiles by setting the “Admin Verified” value of a submission to “TRUE”, after which the tile is then scored.

 | A | B | C | D | E | F | G | H | I |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |